opf/openproject/docs/system-admin-guide/calendars-and-dates/README.md

 However, it *is* possible to override this setting at the level of individual work packages via the date picker.
 For more information on how to schedule work packages on non-working days, refer to [Duration and Non-working days in the user guide](../../user-guide/work-packages/set-change-dates/#working-days-and-duration).

+> [!IMPORTANT]
-> **Important:** Changing this setting will reschedule work packages automatically to the next available working day after clicking on **Save**.
+> Changing this setting will reschedule work packages automatically to the next available working day after clicking on **Save**.
 For example, removing Friday as a working day by unchecking it will mean that work packages that included Friday will now end one day in the future, and ones that started or ended on Friday will now start and end on Monday.
 >
 > Depending on the number of projects and work packages in your instance, this process can take from a couple of minutes to hours.